History of Sri Lanka (1948–present): Socialist experiment (1956–1977)

-Republic (1972–2009)
+Free market economy (1977–1994)

 Under Bandaranaike, the country became a republic, the Free Sovereign and Independent Republic of Sri Lanka, the Senate was abolished and Sinhala was established as the official language (with Tamil as a second language).
 Full independence came as the last remaining constitutional ties with the United Kingdom were broken (e.g., the right of appeal to the United Kingdom's Judicial Committee of the Privy Council ceased, thus establishing the Supreme Court as the country's ultimate court of appeal).
 Colonial plantations were nationalised to fulfil the election pledges of the Marxist program and to "prevent the ongoing dis-investment by the owning companies".

 The Socialist Republic of Sri Lanka is established on 22 May 1972.
 By 1977, the voters were tired of Bandaranaike's socialist policies and elections returned the UNP to power under Junius Jayewardene, on a manifesto pledging a market economy and "a free ration of 8 seers (kilograms) of cereals".
-The SLFP and the left-wing parties were virtually wiped out in Parliament, although they garnered 40% of the popular vote, leaving the Tamil United Liberation Front led by Appapillai Amirthalingam as the official opposition.
+The SLFP and the left-wing parties were virtually wiped out in Parliament, although they garnered 40% of the popular vote, leaving the Tamil United Liberation Front led by A. Amirthalingam as the official opposition.
 This created a dangerous ethnic division in Sri Lankan politics.

 After coming to power, Jayewardene directed the rewriting of the constitution.
 The document that was produced, the new Constitution of 1978, drastically altered the nature of governance in Sri Lanka.
 It replaced the previous Westminster style, parliamentary government with a new presidential system modelled after France, with a powerful chief executive.
 The president was to be elected by direct suffrage for a six-year term and was empowered to appoint, with parliamentary approval, the prime minister and to preside over cabinet meetings.
 Jayewardene became the first president under the new Constitution and assumed direct control of the government machinery and party.

 The new regime ushered in an era that did not augur well for the SLFP.
 Jayewardene's UNP government accused former prime minister Bandaranaike of abusing her power while in office from 1970 to 1977.
 In October 1980, Bandaranaike's privilege to engage in politics was removed for a period of seven years, and the SLFP was forced to seek a new leader.
 After a long and divisive battle, the party chose her son, Anura.
 Anura Bandaranaike was soon thrust into the role of the keeper of his father's legacy, but he inherited a political party torn apart by factionalism and reduced to a minimal role in the Parliament.